QoLamdaS/Projects_Udemy_100DaysOfPython_byAngelaYu/100-Days-Of-Code_Challenge.md

 Day 12/100 : 14 October 2025, Tuesday
 > I learn a bit about for loop on Day 5.
 This day, I'm still busy preparing my midterm exams tomorrow. =)

+Day 13/100 : 15 October 2025, Wednesday
+> I learn a little bit about sum() and max() functions on Day 5 "39.
+Highest Score" by Dr. Angela.
+I'm still busy preparing for exams tomorrow. 😵‍💫😵‍💫😵‍💫